ivboh/most_affordable_destinations_data_scientist/README.md

 - The cost of living index from areavibes.com is calcuated from multiple neighborhood in the cities.
 The index as a single score is a robust and reliable.
 The methodology for the calculation is comparible between areavibes.com and nerdwallet.com

+### Number of samples
+The number of pooled samples in and out of Texas are good (>30)

+### Normality of samples
+QQ plot verified that the samples in and out of Texas can be modeled by normal distribution.
+KS tests can be applied if p-value is needed.

 ---
 # Future work

-### take other factors into consideration
-Weather for example since not everybody can survive the Texas summer.
+- Take other factors into consideration: Weather for example since not everybody can survive the Texas summer.
 Other factors like amenities, crime and school district rating.

-### study the correlation of key words
-Job qualification, responsibilities, companies and industry to find a correlation.
+- Study the correlation of key words: Job qualification, responsibilities, companies and industry to find a correlation.

 ---
 # Acknowledgements